SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Evaluation

 \subsubsection{Methodology}

-We create a \emph{large} dataset with 4,000 contracts for this evaluation, consisting of 3,400 ERC20 contracts, 500 ERC721 contracts, and 100 ERC1155 contracts.
-These contracts are randomly sampled from etherscan.io~\cite{etherscan} and polygonscan.com~\cite{polygonscan}.
-We choose the former platform because of its prominence and the latter due to its higher contract deployment compared to other platforms (\eg, Arbitrum~\cite{arbitrum}, BscScan~\cite{bsc}).
-All contracts are relatively new, deployed between September 2023 and July 2024.
-On average, each contract contains 469.3 lines of Solidity source code.
+We create a \emph{large} dataset of 4,000 \emph{unique} contracts for evaluation, including 3,400 ERC20 contracts, 500 ERC721 contracts, and 100 ERC1155 contracts.
+The contracts are randomly sampled from etherscan.io~\cite{etherscan} and polygonscan.com~\cite{polygonscan}, with the former chosen because of its prominence and the latter selected due to its higher contract deployment compared to other platforms (\eg, Arbitrum~\cite{arbitrum}, BscScan~\cite{bsc}).
+We discard contracts that lack source code or cannot be compiled during the sampling.
+The collected contracts were deployed between September 2023 and July 2024.
+This dataset serves as a random sample of real-world contracts implementing the three ERCs, with enough contracts to support statistically confident conclusions.
+On average, each contract contains 469.3 lines of source code, with the largest one reaching 7,139 lines and 916 contracts exceeding 1,000 lines.
+The contracts are comparable in code size to other types of contract (\eg, DeFi), and are suitable for evaluating \Tool{}'s scalability.

-We run \Tool{} on the dataset and count the violations and false positives \Tool{} reports to assess its effectiveness.
-For each flagged violation, we manually review the result of symbolic execution, the rule description, and the relevant smart contract code to determine whether it is a true violation or a false positive.
-Each reported violation is reviewed by at least two paper authors, with any disagreements resolved through multiple rounds of discussion.
-Since the number of the contracts in the dataset is large, we do not manually analyze the contracts to identify all their ERC rule violations, so false negatives are not evaluated in this experiment.
+We run \Tool{} on the dataset and count the violations and false positives reported by \Tool{} to assess its effectiveness.
+For each flagged violation, we manually review the result of symbolic execution, the rule description, and the relevant contract code to determine its correctness.
+Each reported violation is reviewed by at least two paper authors, with an agreement rate over 94\%.
+Due to the dataset’s size, we do not manually analyze all the contracts to identify ERC rule violations in them.
+Instead, we sample the top 50 contracts with the highest number of detected violations, as they are more likely to be of lower quality and to contain more violations.
+Following the ERC standards, we manually identify all violations in these contracts and use them to count the false negatives of \Tool{}.